Lesson video

 You're going to be able to use momentum to calculate how objects move before and after explosions or collisions.

-Here are the key words that will help you with the lesson.
+Here are the keywords that will help you with the lesson.

-And first, we have momentum.
+And first we have momentum.

 Momentum is the product of the mass and velocity of a moving object, and we use the symbol p for momentum.

-Then conservation of momentum is a principle that says that for any closed system for a collection of objects where there's no external forces, the momentum is always conserved in any interaction within that system.
+Then conservation of momentum is a principle that says that for any closed system, for a collection of objects where there's no external forces, the momentum is always conserved in any interaction within that system.

-And in the third part, we'll look at what happens to momentum when there's explosions and how we can use it to calculate the motions of objects.
+The lesson's in three parts, and in the first part we're going to look at what momentum is and how it's calculated, in the second part of the lesson, we'll look at what happens to momentum during collisions of objects, and in the third part, we'll look at what happens to momentum when there's explosions and how we can use it to calculate the motions of objects.

 So when you're ready, let's start by looking at what momentum is.